The-AI-Alliance/trust-safety-user-guide/README.md

 > 1. On MacOS, use &#8984;-click on the URL to open it in a browser.
 > 2. Run `make help` for a list of commands defined.

-## Contributing New or Improved Content

-What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
-If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.

-Here are some things you should know.

-### Using the Correct Branch

-As for most Git projects, issue PRs to the `main` branch.
-However, the repo is actually configured to publish the docs from the `latest` branch, so we can accept PRs quickly, then decide when to publish a new version.
-(We will also tag `latest` for each release with a version number, for historical tracking.)

-> [!NOTE]
-> If you are curious, the details of how this publication branch is configured are discussed [below](#configuring-github-pages-in-the-repo-settings).

 ## Publishing a New Version

 Because PRs go to the `main` branch, but the pages are published from the `latest` branch, PRs are not immediately published.
 When it is time to publish a new version of the website, change to the `main` git branch and run the script `./publish-website.sh`.
 It takes several options: